 - Osteoporosis – a disease that causes the bones to become brittle, porous, and weak

-Hope for Scoliosis Patients
+Hope for Patients with a Curved Spine

 - Take strong painkillers